R-Group-Devs/quests/README.md

 # Quests
 This repo stores self-contained tasks related to R Group projects that anyone can take on.
+Quests are managed as issues in this repo.

 In the future, we may use these tasks as:
 1. Good tasks for more junior or part-time R Group members.